sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Ensure that the files you updated are listed under **Changes**.

     You should see the CommonActions.cs and ConsoleApp.cs files listed under **Changes**.
+The Program.cs file may also be listed.

 1. Use GitHub Copilot to generate a message for the **Commit**.